 Lastly, and most importantly, when a visitor submits any form with the hidden fields completed by Attributer, the UTM parameters will captured and sent to Insightly.

 You can then use the reporting tools in Insightly to understand what channels and campaigns are driving your leads, customers & revenue.

 Alternatively, you can connect various analytics tools to Insightly and run more details reports there.

 What is Attributer?

-Attributer was built by a B2B marketing consultant who saw the need for a tool that can be used to identify which channels were actually turning visitors into leads and customers.
+Attributer was created a B2B marketing consultant who saw the need for a tool to identify which channels were producing leads and customers.